0xjoaovpsantos/social-app-prototype/README.md

 - Hooks
 - JSON Server

+## 👀 Tools used to standardize the code:

+- ESLint
+- Prettier
+- EditorConfig

 # :construction_worker: Installation

 **You need to install [Node.js](https://nodejs.org/en/download/), [Yarn](https://yarnpkg.com/), [Android SDK](https://medium.com/surabayadev/setting-up-react-native-android-without-android-studio-35a496e1dfa3) first and then, in order to clone the project via HTTPS, run this command:**